atharvavaidya14/atharvavaidya14/README.md

 - I am interested in Machine Learning and applications of Computer Vision in the field of Robotics and Autonomous driving.
 - I am an ingenious and creative individual with a hunger to learn.
 - I am a team player with a will-do attitude and excellent communication skills.
-- I am actively searching for internships and Master's thesis oppportunities in the field.
+- I am actively searching for full-time oppportunities in the field of Computer Vision and 3D Perception.

 <!---